SpaceRadar/XMEGA_CORE_IP_V2/README.md

 * LUT as memory = 32
 * LUT as Flop Flops Pairs = 33

+The IP was moved to https://github.com/MorgothCreator/VerilogUtilIP directory, here is only the implementation project with implementation top and simulation top.

 More details about instruction set implementation of different core type you can read here: https://en.wikipedia.org/wiki/Atmel_AVR_instruction_set

 The core is configurable from minimal core to XMEGA core.